ghc-proposals/ghc-proposals/README.rst

    The idea is that unless we can see a path to a point where everyone has the extension turned on, we're left with different groups of people using incompatible dialects of the language.
 A similar problem arises with extensions that are mutually incompatible.

+   In accordance with accepted proposal `#378 <https://github.com/ghc-proposals/ghc-proposals/pull/378>`_, a proposal is considered to create a "fork" if it would be mutually incompatible with the design for dependent types described on the `GHC wiki page <https://gitlab.haskell.org/ghc/ghc/-/wikis/dependent-haskell>`_.

 -  *Fit with the language.* If we just throw things into GHC willy-nilly, it will become a large ball of incoherent and inconsistent mud.
 We strive to add features that are consistent with